loveyu917/byang.github.io/_pages/cv.md

 * 2021 - 2023: Research Assistant
   * Key Lab of Internet and Natural Language Processing of Sichuan Provincial Education Department
   * Duties included: Develop the blind gesture recognition system by CV and NLP approaches.
-Design and train a local dialect language model and complete a QA robot platform based on it.
+Design and train a local dialect language Q&A model and deploy on a robot platform.
   * Supervisor: Prof. Jin Peng
 <!---
 your comment goes here